 It’s been said that remote work diminishes the productivity and efficiency of the workers.
-It might be true in some cases, but on a whole, it’s more like a miscalculation.
-Yes, there are some disadvantages of remote working but this perception varies from person to person.
+It might be true in some cases, but it’s more like a miscalculation.
+Yes, there are some disadvantages of remote working, but this perception varies from person to person.

 #Figure Out a Schedule That Works for You